copyrite/LwotcMinimalText/XComGame.md

 * {% COOLDOWN %}

 ## Blood Trail
-+2 to ranged attack damage and ignore 40 dodge of targets that have taken damage after the start of their turn.
++2 ranged attack damage and ignore 40 dodge of targets that have taken damage after the start of their turn.

 ## Bluescreen Bombs
 Your Flashbangs disorient robotic enemies and apply -{% BLUESCREEN_BOMBS_HACK %} Hack Defense on hit.